software-tools-books/sd4ds/src/scraper/index.md

 escape sequences are written `&name;`, i.e., an ampersand, the name of the character, and a semi-colon.
-A few common escape sequences are shown in \tblref{t:htmlcss-escapes}.
+A few common escape sequences are shown below:

 | Name         | Escape Sequence | Character |
 | ------------ | --------------- | --------- |